lumicks/pylake/docs/install.rst

 While using `pip` within conda is perfectly possible, note that if you do decide to go down this route, you should install all packages in that environment via `pip` and none via `conda`.
 If you decide to use this configuration then you have to make sure that you install it using the version of `pip` inside your conda environment.
-You can get problematic incompatibilities if you use a system-wide install of `pip` in conjunction with an active `conda` environment.
+You may experience incompatibility issues if you use a system-wide install of `pip` in conjunction with an active `conda` environment.

 On Windows, the easiest way to find out which `pip` you are using is to invoke `where pip` on the anaconda prompt that you are using.
 The `pip` executable that will be called when you invoke it from the command prompt will be at the top and should be located in your conda environment.
 You can verify this by checking whether the path contains your currently active environment in it.

-If you see that `pip` is either not on your path or it is being sourced from a different location, double check whether you have activated the correct conda environment.
+If you see that `pip` is either not on your path or it is being fetched from a different location, verify whether you have activated the correct conda environment.
 You can activate an environment by invoking `conda activate <environment name>`, where `<environment name>` should be replaced with the environment you want to activate.
-If you have already activated the correct environment, but you still don't see `pip` being sourced from there then you can install it into this environment by invoking `conda install pip`.
+If you have already activated the correct environment, but you still do not see `pip` being fetched from it then you can install it into this environment by invoking `conda install pip`.

 Frequently asked questions